-According to international human rights norms and principles, including UDHR, the UN Global Compact and Declaration of Fundamental Principles and Rights at Work, SYSTEX refrains from any human rights violations, treats all employees fairly and with respect and enhances internal awareness of human rights to reduce risks.
-The SYSTEX Human Rights Policy applies to SYSTEX Corp. and its affiliates.
-Meanwhile, SYSTEX uses the same standards to expect supplier, business partner and customers to abide by this policy.
+According to international human rights norms and principles, including the UN Universal Declaration of Human Rights (UDHR), the United Nations Global Compact (UNGC) and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, SYSTEX Corp. abides by local laws and regulations of human rights in all countries and regions where we operate, refrains from any human rights violations, treats all employees fairly and with respect, including permanent employees, temporary employees, dispatched manpower and interns, and enhances the human rights awareness of stakeholders to reduce human rights risks.
+The SYSTEX Corp.
+Human Rights Policy applies to SYSTEX Corp. and its affiliates, and SYSTEX also uses the same standards to requiret suppliers, business partners and customers to comply with this policy.

 We implement SYSTEX Human Rights Policy based on the following principles:

-SYSTEX has formulated a human rights investigation process that focuses on potential issues and affected employees.
+SYSTEX has formulated a human rights due diligence process that focuses on potential issues and affected employees.
 After a risk assessment, SYSTEX develops mitigations and tracks the implementation performance to control and reduce risks.

 Human Rights Risk Assessment

 In the 2021 SYSTEX group’s human rights risk assessment, 41 disabled people were employed more than 1% of all employees, assessed as low risk, while the rest were also low risk.

 Human Rights Protection Training